localstack/localstack-blog.github.io/content/2024-08-23-localstack-release-v-3-7-0/index.md

 {{< img-simple src="embedded-extension-web-application-interface.png" alt="LocalStack Extensions interface in the Web Application" width="600">}}

 To learn more about LocalStack Extensions, check out the [LocalStack documentation](https://docs.localstack.cloud/user-guide/extensions).

+### Support for LocalStack managed DevContainer Templates

+LocalStack now offers a set of managed DevContainer Templates.
+The following templates are available:

+- **LocalStack Docker-in-Docker**: Set up a DevContainer with LocalStack operating within an internal Docker service.
+- **LocalStack Docker-outside-of-Docker**: Set up a DevContainer that communicates with a separate LocalStack instance running on the same Docker network.

+Both variations of the Templates automatically add the official LocalStack DevContainer Feature, which installs the CLI and, on demand, the most popular local toolings (`cdklocal`, `tflocal`, `awslocal`, etc).
+Currently, this requires a Debian-based DevContainer image.

+To learn more about LocalStack DevContainer Templates, check out the [LocalStack documentation](https://docs.localstack.cloud/user-guide/integrations/devcontainers).

 ### New Lambda Event Source Mapping implementation (Preview)